mzuther/StempelWerk/README.md

 python3 -m src.StempelWerk --help
 ```

+### Command line argument `--globals`

+Path to a JSON file or a JSON-formatted string containing global
+variables.

+Jinja supports several approaches of loading global variables.
+In case
+it matters, StempelWerk loads globals when calling
+`jinja2.Environment.get_template`.

+_Personally, I am not fond of global variables.
+I do not want to be
+obstinate, however, so I provide a way of using them.
+But I **do**
+force you to be explicit when using globals by grouping them under the
+variable `globals`.
+So use `globals.spam` or `globals['spam']` to
+access the global variable `spam` you have defined._

+_For a simple demonstration of globals, please render the provided
+example templates with `--globals '{"NO_cast": true}'`._

 ### Command line argument `--only-modified`

 By default, StempelWerk renders all template files located in the